Bitcoin 101: The Complete Beginner's Guide

 • Market order.
 Buys Bitcoin at the current market price.
 Simple and instant.

 • Limit order.
 Sets a specific price you're willing to pay.
 The order only fills if Bitcoin reaches that price.
-This gives you more control but may not fill immediately.

 For beginners, a market order is the simplest approach.